Ekitji/Files/README.md

 Splunk, has 500mb file support, last checked May 2022

 Other solutions are to use alternative methods to get them in to your SIEM, like the use of a logshipper.
-You could also collect EVTX for same event channel and parse them with winlogbeat and use a converter to converting it back to EVTX format with pyevtx or something similar.
+Bulk importing it with elastic API, You could also collect EVTX for same event channel and parse them with winlogbeat and use a converter to converting it back to EVTX format with pyevtx or something similar.
 There are also tools for mergin separate EVTX files into a single EVTX.

 **Sources with EVTX files**